sczyh30/vertx-blueprint-microservice/docs/en/tutorial.md

 - As components are individual, we can use different language, different technologies in different components -- that is so-called **polyglot support**.
 - Each component is developed, deployed and delivered independently, so it reduces the complexity of deployment.
 - Microservice architecture is usually inseparable from distributed systems, so we need to think of resilience and scaling.
-- Microservices are often designed as **Failure Oriented** as the faliure is more complicated in the distributed systems.
+- Microservices are often designed as **Failure Oriented** as the failure is more complicated in the distributed systems.

-Microservices can ensure the cohension between each components and reduce the time to deployment and production.
+Microservices can ensure the cohesion between each components and reduce the time to deployment and production.
 But remember: microservices are not a silver bullet as it increases the complexity of the whole distributed system so you need to think of more circumstances.

 ## Service discovery

-In distributed systems, each components are indivial and they are not aware of the location of other services, but if we want to invoke other services, we need to know their locations.
+In distributed systems, each components are individual and they are not aware of the location of other services, but if we want to invoke other services, we need to know their locations.
 Hardcoded in the code is not a good idea so we need a mechanism to record the location of each services dynamically -- that is **service discovery**.
 With service discovery, we can publish various kind of services to the discovery infrastructure and other components can consume registered services via discovery infrastructure.
 We don't need to know the location so it could let your components react smoothly to location or environment changes.

 Vert.x provides us a service discovery component to publish and discover various resources.
 In Vert.x Service Discovery, services are described by a `Record`.
 Service provider can publish services, and the `Record` can be saved in local map, distributed map or Redis depending on `ServiceDiscoveryBackend`.
 Service consumer can retrieve service record from the discovery backend and get corresponding service instance.
 At present Vert.x provides out of box support of several service types such as **event bus service(service proxy)**, **HTTP endpoint**, **message source** and **data source**.
 And of course we can create our own service types.
 We'll elaborate the usage of service discovery soon.